brimdata/zed/docs/language/operators/README.md

-# Processors
+# Operators

-A pipeline may contain one or more _processors_ to filter or transform event data.
-You can imagine the data flowing left-to-right through a processor, with its functionality further determined by arguments you may set.
-Processor names are case-insensitive.
+A pipeline may contain one or more _operators_ to transform or filter records.
+You can imagine the data flowing left-to-right through an operator, with its functionality further determined by arguments you may set.
+Operator names are case-insensitive.

-The following available processors are documented in detail below:
+The following available operators are documented in detail below:

 * [`cut`](#cut)
 * [`drop`](#drop)